Passengers duct-tape man who allegedly tried to open door mid-flight

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The unnamed man’s hands and feet were bound, and three passengers held him down for the last 30 minutes of the flight on Tuesday morning.
+The unnamed man’s hands and feet were bound, and three passengers held him down for the last 30 minutes of the flight on November 19.

-The incident took place on American Airlines flight 1915 from Milwaukee when the Canadian national allegedly approached a flight attendant and asked to open the cabin door while they were in flight.
+The incident took place on American Airlines flight 1915 from Milwaukee when the Canadian native approached a flight attendant and asked to open the cabin door while they were in flight.

 The man grew more agitated when he was denied, according to the report issued by Dallas Fort Worth International Airport Department of Public Safety.
 He then rushed towards the door, striking the attendant as she tried to block it.